eliasnye/super-music-tools/README.md

 After that it's just python3.12 main.py with your virtual environment activated.

-You can build the app using pyinstaller.
+You can build the app using pyinstaller:

-After the standard build you need to copy the contents of emoji/unicode_codes from your Python Lib to _internal/emoji/unicode_codes
-You also need to ensure that there is a folder called "cache" at the same level as your main executable.
+load up your Virtual Environment as before. pip install pyinstaller.
+You will need the location of the emoji package's unicode json files.
+Use:

+python3 -m pip show emoji

+Then run pyinstaller as follows:

+pyinstaller --add-data "[LOCATION_FROM_ABOVE_COMMAND_FOR_EMOJI]/emoji/unicode_codes/*.json:emoji/unicode_codes" --name super_music_tools --onefile --splash=icons/splash.png main.py